 When it finally arrived, I was delighted.
 I really like Creative Haven books as I think they are very good value for a colorist and they have such talented artists on their team.
 Of course, there was a worry that Alice would not be portrayed to my liking, but Marty Noble has ensured that that is not the case.

 Marty Noble has illustrated a massive amount of coloring books for Creative Haven but this is the first that I have seen with a fairy tale theme.
 I hope it’s not the last.
 I can just imagine her drawing a lovely Goldilocks or Cinderella.
 Now I’m pining for books that haven’t even been put out on the drawing board.

 Creative Haven has a successful format that they use for all of their coloring books.
 A glossy softcover has a colored image from within the book as the cover art.
 On the back cover, a half-sized partially colored image is also presented.
 These pictures are always beautifully colored and really inspire me to dive in.

 On the inner covers, you will also find beautifully colored images from the coloring book.

 Alice in Wonderland Coloring Book is approximately A4 sized measuring in at 27.5cm x 21cm (approximately 10.8 in x 8.5 in)

 A small, sweet White Rabbit adorns the title page of this book giving you something to color in and test your mediums on.

-On the reverse there is a publisher’s blurb and copyright information.
+On the reverse, there is a publisher’s blurb and copyright information.
 This is the only page in the book that has been printed on both sides of the paper.

 There are 31 illustrations in this coloring book printed on one side of the white, light paper.
-The paper is perforated for easy removal form the book.
+The paper is perforated for easy removal from the book.
 You can color on your clipboard or desk and use the medium of your choice without damaging a reverse image.